sfajfer/Master-of-Gu/gu index/Gu Index.md

 Whenever you deal damage to a creature with an unarmed melee attack, roll 1d10.
 If you roll a 1, a boar phantom appears behind you, increasing the damage of the attack by 5 force damage.

-You may make a *charge* unarmed strike against a creature.
-To do so, you must move at least 3 meters in a straight line towards them, and have enough movement to put yourself into a square adjacent to the target.
+If you have enough movement to put yourself into a square adjacent to a target at least 3 meters away, you gain the following unarmed attack option:

+**Charge:** You move at least 2 meters in a straight line towards a target.
 You and the target make an opposed **Close Combat** test.
 If you win, the target takes 1 force damage, +1 damage for every 10 points you have in Strength, and the target is knocked *prone*.

 ### Crocodile Strength Gu
 *Rank 1 Carver*